lsbxa/VeilCreds/README.md

 > **For authorized red team operations and adversary simulation only.**

 The implant masquerades as a legit process to blend with legitimate system services.
 All operational strings are XOR-encoded at build time across two separate key layers.
 Credentials are captured by the PAM module, encrypted, and stored locally as binary blobs disguised with a fake ELF cache header.
-Exfiltration happens over raw sockets, au thenticated using a build-time token sent as an `X-Correlation-ID` header.
+Exfiltration happens over raw sockets, authenticated using a build-time token sent as an `X-Correlation-ID` header.
 Persistence is handled through a systemd service that mimics the real daemon.
 The on-disk binary contains decoy strings matching a real system daemon, blending with normal system binaries.
-At runtime, the process inflates its memory footprint and maps system shared l ibraries into `/proc/PID/maps` to match the fingerprint of a dynamically-linked daemon.
+At runtime, the process inflates its memory footprint and maps system shared libraries into `/proc/PID/maps` to match the fingerprint of a dynamically-linked daemon.
 When configured, the implant performs a full 9 phase self-destruct that removes all traces including PAM configs, binaries, service files, and journal entries.

 <p align="center">
 <i>
 This tool is not a rootkit, and was not designed to evade EDRs or any other endpoint defense mechanism.
-Its core functionality depends on modifying PAM modules, which alon e would trigger alerts on any modern EDR.
+Its core functionality depends on modifying PAM modules, which alone would trigger alerts on any modern EDR.
 The real focus is on deceiving the sysadmin, making sure nothing looks out of place during routine inspection.
-Every technique im plemented here was built around stealth, blending in with legitimate system components, and making basic forensic analysis harder.
+Every technique implemented here was built around stealth, blending in with legitimate system components, and making basic forensic analysis harder.
 </i>
 </p>